asanchezmanas/sampelit/docs/guides/users/wordpress_guide.md

 ## Overview

-The Samplit WordPress integration allows you to run A/B tests on your WordPress website with automatic tracking and real-time webhooks.
+The Sampelit WordPress integration allows you to run A/B tests on your WordPress website with automatic tracking and real-time webhooks.
 This integration supports both WordPress.com hosted sites and self-hosted WordPress installations.

 ### What You Can Test